 The details of the offense are contained in disturbing court documents.
 You can read them below, but be aware they are very graphic.

-2. Court Documents Describe a Graphic Rape by Both Male Teenagers in the Bathroom
+2. Court Documents Described a Graphic Rape by Both Male Teenagers in the Bathroom but Prosecutors Now Say the Evidence Doesn’t Match the Charges

 Court documents said that, on March 16, an officer began an investigation into an allegation of rape of a minor.
 The victim is called Victim A in the disturbing and graphic report.